 Participants may receive distributions from their vested accounts under the Plan upon termination of employment, retirement, or death in the form of a lump-sum payment or in installments.
+Additionally, at age 59 1⁄2, participants are able to take in-service withdrawals.
 Participants are allowed to withdraw amounts that they previously rolled into the Plan.
 Withdrawals are also allowed from selected accounts in the event of a defined financial hardship to the extent necessary to satisfy the financial need.
-To the extent an account is invested in Company Common Stock, a withdrawal or distribution can be in the form of Common Stock or cash.
+To the extent an account is invested in Common Stock of the